 - Continuous Combined regimen means you will use only CombiPatch continuously throughout the month.
 Women prescribed a Continuous Combined regimen with CombiPatch receive a consistent level of progestin and may experience spotting, particularly in the first six months, but it generally decreases with time.

-- Continuous Sequential regimen means you will be alternating treatment with CombiPatch and Vivelle-Dot® (estradiol transdermal system) over the month.
-Women prescribed a Continuous Sequential regimen with CombiPatch and Vivelle-Dot receive progestin during only half of the month and usually experience a regular monthly bleed.
+- Continuous Sequential regimen means you will be alternating treatment with CombiPatch and Minivelle® (estradiol transdermal system) over the month.
+Women prescribed a Continuous Sequential regimen with CombiPatch and Minivelle receive progestin during only half of the month and usually experience a regular monthly bleed.

 There are many important things to consider when choosing a CombiPatch dosing regimen.
 Talk to your healthcare provider about your preference for a predictable monthly bleed vs the potential for occasional spotting, your history of menstruation, and how far along you are in your menopause journey.
 Depending on your personal preferences, history, and time since you started menopause, your doctor can recommend an appropriate dosing regimen.

 CombiPatch is available in two dosage options (reflected in two patch sizes).
 This allows your doctor to make adjustments to your treatment (specifically your progestin level) according to your symptoms and any side effects you may be experiencing.
 For example, many women experience irregular bleeding (spotting) during the first year on a Continuous Combined regimen with the kind of hormones contained in CombiPatch (estrogen and progestin).
 Spotting usually decreases during the first year of using CombiPatch, but your doctor can also make adjustments to your treatment plan or dose based on your personal experience.
-Make sure you schedule follow-up visits with your doctor every 3 to 6 months to discuss your progress and your concerns.
+Make sure you schedule follow-up visits with your doctor every 3 to 6 months to discuss your progress, your concerns, and also about whether you still need treatment with CombiPatch.
 Never start or stop any treatment without talking to your doctor first.